raghul-parthipan/l96_rnn/README.md

 ### RNN ###

-`rnn_training.ipynb` is for training the model and `rnn_results.ipynb` is for generating data and calculating hold-out likelihoods.
+`rnn_training.ipynb` is for training the model and `rnn_results.ipynb` is for generating data and calculating hold-out likelihoods. `rnn_diagnostics.ipynb` contains an example of how likelihood is used to diagnose what can be improved in the RNN model.

 ### Polynomial ###